Enalean/tuleap-documentation-en/languages/en/installation-guide/advanced-configuration.rst

 ++++++++++++++++++++

-If you want to access webdav via ``https://webdav.example.com``, you have to add add a new server entry (not in another server block) in ``/etc/nginx/conf.d/tuleap.conf`` like:
+If you want to access webdav via ``https://webdav.example.com``, you have to add add a new server entry at the end of the file (not in another server block) in ``/etc/nginx/conf.d/tuleap.conf`` like:

 ::